GutierrezHenrique/NextExampleReact/README.md

 ## Theme

-This project is training in development for nextjs and ReactJS The project use typescript and prettier, babel, eslint
+This project is training in development for nextjs and ReactJS.
+The project use typescript and prettier, babel, eslint.

 Thanks for Rocketseat